-- According to occupational health and safety law, the employer is obliged to take necessary protective measures for its employees.
-Detailed occupational health and safety standards ("Arbeitsschutzstandard") under the current COVID-19 pandemic have been published by the German Ministry of Labour and can be found here (German).
-These general standards have been added to by more detailed occupational health and safety rules which can be found <a href=here (English).
-Additional occupational health and safety standards with details for different industries are also available from the German Statutory Accident Insurance ("Deutsche Gesetzliche Unfallversicherung", or the "DGUV") and can be found <a href=here. - Safety measures must be explained to employees.
-Employers must publish w ritten instructions and signs outlining such measures on business premises. - In Germany, there is no legal obligation to receive a COVID-19 vaccination.
-Similarly, employers cannot mandate that employees get vaccinated. - □ Subject to any updates to the regulations published by the public authorities and the general COVID-19 prevention rules applicable for the relevant federal state, the following rules apply: - contact must be limited as much as possible and premises must be cleaned more frequently and in a way which targets COVID-19 specifically.
+- Safety measures must be explained to employees.
+Employers must publish written instructions and signs outlining such measures on business premises. - In Germany, there is no legal obligation to receive a COVID-19 vaccination.
+Similarly, employers cannot mandate that employees get vaccinated. - Subject to any updates to the regulations published by the public authorities and the general COVID-19 prevention rules applicable for the relevant federal state, the following rules apply: - contact must be limited as much as possible and premises must be cleaned more frequently and in a way which targets COVID-19 specifically.
 This particularly applies to toilets, entrances and public areas.
 Efforts must be made to ensure that hygiene standards are observed.
 Employees must therefore be able to wash their hands and, if this is not possible, hand sanitiser must be provided.
-It is not permitted for towels to be used by more than one person; - employees must be able to keep a distance of at least 1.5 metres at their place of work.
+It is not permitted for tow els to be used by more than one person; - employees must be able to keep a distance of at least 1.5 metres at their place of work.
 If this is not possible, partition walls must be installed.
 The employer must also provide filtering face-masks, if close interaction cannot be prevented.
 Places of work, meeting rooms and staff rooms must also be sufficiently ventilated.
-A CO2concentration of 1.000 ppm would be acceptable.
-Social distancing must also be observed in elevators: - public interactions should be reduced as much as possible.
+A CO2-concentration of 1.000 ppm would be acceptable.
+Social distancing must also be observed in elevators; - public interactions should be reduced as much as possible.
 Gatherings of people in public areas must be avoided.
 The maximum number of people who can be legally gathered varies from state to state, in accordance with local regulations.
 The minimum social distance of 1.5 metres must be observed, and employees must wear masks which cover both their mouth and nose during public interactions.
-Employees should be encouraged to use video calls and online-based facilities to set up meetings, share information etc; - employees should be instructed to contact their manager immediately by telephone if COVID-19 symptoms occur.
+Employees should be encouraged to use video calls and online-based facilities to set up meetings, share information etc.; - employees should be instructed to contact their manager immediately by telephone if COVID-19 symptoms occur.
 The employee should then immediately be prohibited from having any contact with other employees.
 The employee concerned should be instructed to go home immediately.
-The release of other employees who have been in contact with the employee concerned should be

-- decided at short notice, if necessary, after consultation with the company doctor or a competent health authority; and - if the employer becomes aware that an employee belongs to a risk group, the employer must take protective measures in respect of that employee - □ Additionally, due to tightened lockdown restrictions (scheduled to be in place until 30 April 2021), the following rules have been imposed: - w here rooms are used by more than one person, each person must have a minimum space of 10 square metres; - in sites with more than 10 employees, employers must group the employees into fixed groups which are as small as possible; and - employers must provide medical masks (standard surgical masks or masks with protection class KN95 or FFP2) to employees.
+The release of other employees w ho have been in contact with the employee concerned should be decided at short notice, if necessary, after consultation with the company doctor or a competent health authority; and - if the employer becomes aw are that an employee belongs to a risk group, the employer must take protective measures in respect of that employee. - Additionally, the German Government enacted an ordinance on occupational safety and health at the beginning of the year and has amended the ordinance since that time.
+The following rules continue to remain in force until 10 September 2021: - operational contact and the use of rooms by several persons at a time must be reduced to the necessary minimum;